Logical Structure as Knowledge: Enhancing LLM Reasoning via Structured Logical Knowledge Density Estimation

 \subsection{Reasoning Emergence for LLMs}

-Complementary to these data-centric strategies, other studies investigate how reasoning capabilities emerge from the interaction between model cognition and structured input.
-Stepwise reasoning, for example, has been proposed as an emergent property of sequential data exposure rather than a fixed architectural feature \citep{DBLP:conf/nips/PrystawskiLG23}.
+Complementing these data-centric strategies, other studies explore how reasoning emerges from the interaction between cognition and structured input.
+For instance, stepwise reasoning is viewed as an emergent property of sequential data exposure rather than a fixed architectural feature \citep{DBLP:conf/nips/PrystawskiLG23}.
 Furthermore, only data within a suitable complexity range appears to effectively stimulate reasoning behavior \citep{DBLP:conf/aaai/Bi0JDZC24}, suggesting that model performance is bounded by cognitive processing capacity.
-A number of empirical studies further show that small, carefully curated datasets often outperform larger but noisier corpora in supporting reasoning skills \citep{DBLP:journals/corr/abs-2502-12853,DBLP:journals/corr/abs-2502-03387,morishita2024fld,wang2025ultrafinewebefficientdatafiltering,yang2025iconincontextcontributionautomatic,hua2025attentioninfluenceadoptingattentionhead}, reinforcing the value of reasoning supervision that is both selective and structurally rich.
+Empirical evidence further shows that carefully curated datasets often outperform larger but noisier corpora in supporting reasoning skills \citep{DBLP:journals/corr/abs-2502-12853,DBLP:journals/corr/abs-2502-03387,morishita2024fld,wang2025ultrafinewebefficientdatafiltering,yang2025iconincontextcontributionautomatic,hua2025attentioninfluenceadoptingattentionhead}, reinforcing the value of reasoning supervision that is both selective and structurally rich.
 Prior work underscores data’s role in LLM reasoning but often lacks precise difficulty metrics and clear goals.
-We introduce DRI, a unified score for reasoning potential,and \textit{re-cognizing optimization}, which emphasizes high DRI examples while preserving diversity to enhance LLM's logical reasoning performance.
+We introduce \ours, a unified score for reasoning potential, and \textit{re-cognizing optimization}, which emphasizes high \ours examples while preserving diversity to enhance LLM's logical reasoning performance.